Speed Awareness Courses

 The actual fine you get when caught speeding is often less than if you went to the course, and less time-consuming of course.
 However, the fixed penalty will come with three points on your driver’s license.
 These points will stay with you for a minimum of 4 years and can affect your car insurance premiums.
 Furthermore, if you add up to 12 points over three years your driver’s license will be revoked.

-Luckily, because you won’t have technically got a driving conviction, you do not have to disclose this to your insurer unless they ask you specifically.
+Luckily, because you won’t technically have a speeding conviction after a speed awareness course, you do not have to disclose this to your car insurance provider unless they ask you specifically.
 If they have not requested, it cannot be used against you in terms of your premiums.
 Although unusual, if you’re asked to declare it then you might be at risk of higher premiums.
 This is because you’ve shown that you’re willing to drive over the speed limit.